rivt-info/rivtinfo.github.io/docs/_sources/rdoc.md.txt

 - LaTeX
 - Github account

-rivt-doc is available for every OS platform and installs either in a single portable folder via a zip file or as a set of system programs.
-It also runs in the cloud using GitHub CodeSpaces or other cloud service providers.
+rivt-doc is available for every OS platform and installs either into a single portable folder via a zip file, or as a collection of system programs.
+It also runs in the cloud at **rivt-online** and may be installed on GitHub CodeSpaces or other cloud service providers.

 <hr>